 - Due to the advanced technology of modern CT scanners, the actual time you spend being scanned is very low.
 You may spend as little as 5 minutes on the CT table.

 - After the scan you can return to your normal routine.

-- If you were given contrast, you may be asked to wait for a short time before leaving the department.
+- If you were given an injection of contrast, you will be asked to wait for a short time before leaving the department.

-- You will be told to drink lots of fluids to help your kidneys flush the contrast material from your body.
+- You will be told to drink lots of fluid to help your kidneys flush the contrast material from your body.

 - Results from your CT scan will be sent to your referring doctor, usually 1 - 2 days, although this timeframe does depend on the type of CT scan you have had.